-As a result, from the early 1960s onwards, the majority of M.R.S. open bowl scrapers were of their own design.
+As a result, from the early 1960s onwards, the majority of M.R.S. open bowl scrapers were of its own design.

 In a bid to broaden their product range, M.R.S. also formed an alliance with Hancock to produce elevating scrapers for them.

-This turned out to be a very successful move as from around 1967 the majority of M.R.S. machines were sold in this configuration, M.R.S. eventually even producing their own elevating scraper units.
+This turned out to be a very successful move as from around 1967 the majority of M.R.S. machines were sold in this configuration, M.R.S. eventually even producing its own elevating scraper units.

 As mentioned previously, M.R.S. tractor scrapers were manufactured in both conventional and elevating configurations.